WHAT IS IN THIS LEAFLET

 The above list includes serious side effects that may require medical attention.
 Serious side effects are rare.

-If any of the following happen, remove the Fentanyl Sandoz patch and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen, REMOVE the Fentanyl Sandoz patch and phone triple zero (000) or go to Accident and Emergency at your nearest hospital:

 - breathing slows or weakens